Overview

 Category 1: Available Products

-At Merrill Edge, you can open brokerage or advisory accounts in different tax types: custodial, solo 401(k), joint, individual, 529, and retirement.
-Robinhood offers only individual or joint taxable accounts and IRAs.
+Either account mode at Merrill Edge, brokerage or advisory, can be opened in a variety of tax structures.
+These include custodial, solo 401(k), joint, individual, 529, and retirement.
+Robinhood offers individual and joint taxable accounts, custodial accounts, managed accounts, and IRAs.

 Category 2: Margin Trading

-Self-managed accounts at both brokers let you borrow money to buy more investments (except cryptocurrencies).
-This comes with a cost.
-Robinhood customers pay 5.25% for debit balances under $50K.
+Self-managed accounts at both brokerage houses can use borrowed money to buy more securities (but not cryptocurrencies).
+Because this is such a useful service, there is of course a cost.
+Robinhood customers pay 5% for debit balances under $50K.

-Merrill Edge does not publish its margin rates, which is a major drawback.
-The borrowing rate depends on the base rate, your account balance, and the total assets you have at Bank of America companies.
+Merrill Edge does not publish a simple flat margin schedule, which we view as a major downside here.
+The cost of borrowing money is affected by the base rate, which can change every week, the account’s debit balance, and the household’s total assets on deposit within the Bank of America family of companies.

 Winner: Robinhood